leggetter/pusher-email-zap-as/README.md

-# Pusher Gmail Zap Activity Stream
+# Pusher Email Zap Activity Stream

 A Web Component created to display an activity stream for the Pusher integration with Zapier.
 This specifically creates an activity stream based on events it receives with the following characteristics: